AlonEirew/cross-doc-event-coref/README.md

 ## CD Coreference
 #### Generate Pairs Predictions
+Generate the pairs predictions (distance) before running the agglomerative clustering script for final results<br/>
 See `generate_pairs_predictions.py` file header for the complete set of script parameters.<br/>
 Running the pairs prediction algorithm:
 ```